scala/scala3/docs/docs/reference/enums/desugarEnums.md

 `scala.reflect.Enum`.
 This ensures that the only cases of an enum are the ones that are explicitly declared in it.

- - If an enum case has an `extends`{.scala} clause, the enum class must be one of the classes that's extended.
+ - If an enum case has an `extends` clause, the enum class must be one of the classes that's extended.